UofSSpaceTeam/rover-processes/README.md

 the source and install it with the `-e` flag, as it makes updating robocluster as easy as just pulling from the robocluster repo.

+If you write a new process that needs a new python library, please add it to the `requirements.txt` so that the above install command actually installs everything that is needed.

 ## Running the software
 To run the rover software, run the `main.py` script: